-Projects recommended for funding (scored 'A' at step 3) will be funded by the ERC if sufficient funds are available.
+Projects recommended for funding (scored 'A') will be funded by the ERC if sufficient funds are available.
 Proposals will be funded in priority order based on their rank.
-This means that it is very likely that not all proposals scored 'A', and therefore recommended for funding, will be eventually funded by the ERC.
+This means that it is very likely that not all proposals scored 'A' will be eventually funded by the ERC.

-1.2.6 Feedback to applicants
+1.2.5.
+Feedback to applicants

-Following the peer review evaluation, the ERCEA provides feedback through an 'information letter' to the PIs and the Host Institutions (applicant legal entity) via the EUlogin secured web-mail account accessible on the Participant Portal.
+Following the peer review evaluation, the ERCEA provides feedback through an 'information letter' to the PI and the host institution (applicant legal entity) via the EU Login secured web-mail account accessible on the Participant Portal.